astralfrontier/peppermile.org/src/grand-adventure.md

 They can drink a potion, using dice from the pool when resisting damage or overcoming poison.

+### Limit Break

+Many traditional RPG video games have a "Limit Break" or "Overdrive" type mechanic, allowing characters to power up and defeat opponents.
+You can simulate such things with a new Pool.

+**Limit Break** (&#9825;):
+You surpass your mortal limits and shine with power.
+**Special**: This pool may be used for any action.
+You must take all dice from this Pool when using it.
+The MC may give dice to this pool at their discretion, such as when the character takes damage, faces a stressful situation, and so on.

 ## Sample World: Delspire

 This is a sample world for Grand Adventure.